mami-project/pto3-go/doc/API.md

 ### Changing Metadata and Data

+Metadata can be changed by uploading a new metadata object.

 Once a file has been uploaded, its data can no longer be changed.
-Metadata can be changed by uploading a new metadata object.

 Files can currently not be deleted via the API, though a file can be fully deleted by removing the file and metadata file from the filesystem backing the raw data store.
+To mark a file (or a campaign) as no longer valid, use the `_deprecated` system metadata tag.

 # Observation Access